triton-inference-server/python_backend/README.md

 let Triton decide the placement of the input tensors.
 If you let Triton decide the placement of input tensors, your Python model must be able to handle tensors that are in CPU or GPU.
 You can control this using the `FORCE_CPU_ONLY_INPUT_TENSORS` setting in your Python model configuration.
+The default value for this parameter is "yes".
 By adding the line below to your model config, you are letting Triton decide the placement of input Tensors:

 ```
 parameters: { key: "FORCE_CPU_ONLY_INPUT_TENSORS" value: {string_value:"no"}}